 Payments & Transfers

 DELETE /user/bank-account/remote/{uuid}

-Remove a saved beneficiary.
+Remove a saved recipient.

+Payments & Transfers